fernandoescolar/vscode-solution-explorer/README.md

 New "references" icon in solution explorer.

-Added context menu commands to create, delete and modify files.
+Added context menu commands to create, delete and modify project files and folders.

 ### 0.0.2